-Students may add/change/drop a course during the first three days of each eight-week session.
-In extenuating circumstances, a different course can be substituted for a scheduled course, provided the student makes the request before the end of the drop/add period.
+Students may add/change/drop a course during the first five weeks.
+In extenuating circumstances, a different course can be substituted for a scheduled course, provided the student makes the request at least three weeks before the start of the next course (allowing for processing and book order).
+Students may drop a future course at any time, but must withdraw from the present course before week five.

 A student's academic transcript records the courses in which the student is enrolled at the conclusion of the drop period.
-Courses dropped during the drop/add period do not appear on the transcript for that semester.
+Courses dropped during the drop period do not appear on the transcript for that semester.
 A refund of tuition is possible during this period.